Opening Reception Keynote

 Dr. Jessica Metcalfe

 Jessica Metcalfe has an MA in Biological Anthropology and a PhD in Earth and Environmental Science from the University of Western Ontario.
-She is currently an assistant professor of Anthropology at Lakehead University in Thunder Bay, Ontario.
+She is currently an associate professor of Anthropology at Lakehead University in Thunder Bay, Ontario.
 Her research focuses on using biogeochemical methods to reconstruct large mammal diets, migration, and human-environment interactions.
 As a settler anthropologist, she believes she has a responsibility to contribute to restorative justice for Indigenous people in Canada.
-Her work with Tsattine knowledge-keeper Victoria Wanihadie on the SSHRC-funded ‘Dene Bison Hunting and Migrations project is a first step in that direction.
+Her work with Tsattine knowledge-keeper Victoria Wanihadie on the SSHRC-funded ‘Dene Bison Hunting and Migrations’ project is a first step in that direction.

 Daily Keynotes